-Decorating the inside of a glass ball with paint is an excellent way to make Christmas ornaments in your choice of colors.
-You can also paint the balls to use as home decor any time of the year.
-If you do not use the correct techniques, the paint will slide off the inside of the glass ball.
+Decorating the inside of a glass ball with paint is an excellent way to make DIY Christmas ornaments in your choice of colors.
+However, if you do not use the correct techniques, the paint will slide off the inside of the glass ball.

 Things You'll Need

-- Empty egg carton
+Empty egg carton

-- Narrow ribbon or metal ornament hook
+Narrow ribbon or metal ornament hook

-- Bow, decorative pick, miniature pine cones or other embellishments (optional)
+Bow, decorative pick, miniature pine cones or other embellishments (optional)

-- Hot glue gun (optional)
+Hot glue gun (optional)

-- Raffia, tinsel, thin beaded garland (optional)
+Raffia, tinsel, thin beaded garland (optional)

 Pour about 1 tsp. of rubbing alcohol into the glass ball.